heinrich5991/libtw2/doc/map_datafile.md

 - Quads layer
 - Sounds layer (DDNet only)

+Note that:
-Note that All physics layers *should* be unique, but this isn't properly enforced on all DDNet maps.
+1. All physics layers *should* be unique, but this isn't properly enforced on all DDNet maps.
 Use the last physics layer of the type you seek.
+2. All maps must have a Game layer

         item_data base for all layer items (different types have different extensions):